|Panzer III Ausf. M Comparison||by Till Huber|

 As I mentioned earlier, the tracks are superb.
 I wonder if I should ever complete any of my models having ESCI tracks, I think I'm going to use Revell's tracks exclusively, even on the ESCI chassis.
 The problem is that the ESCI kits seem to look so flat when you look inside of the wheels.
 I mean they've been designed 20 years before Revell's, and were quite okay but I doubt them to be accurate for today's models.

 Again: the Revell molds are more crisp and quite delicate compared to ESCI's old Panzer III.
-The barrel of the old Panzer III is even twice as thick as Revell's thus making the new Panzer III a better partner for Revell's Panzer IV H. Both manufacturers are not totally incompatible, but ESCI's kits always seem to look a bit overscale (or Revell's underscale?) and thick when being paired too close on a diorama.
+The barrel of the old Panzer III is even twice as thick as Revell's thus making the new Panzer III a better partner for Revell's Panzer IV H (Ed note: the reviewer is probably referring to the barrel for the Flammpanzer, which should be much thicker.).
+Both manufacturers are not totally incompatible, but ESCI's kits always seem to look a bit overscale (or Revell's underscale?) and thick when being paired too close on a diorama.

 Smoke dischargers and exhaust system are very detailed and better then on ESCI's kit.
 Dischargers on ESCI are molded on the turret which looks quite poor on the kit.